 Discharge Data Quality Flag

+Iceland: Good, fair, estimated, suspect, unchecked, missing

+Russia: good and bad – good data is measured within a 5% accuracy

 The discharge data quality flag is intended to be a general and qualitative assessment of the accuracy (and uncertainty) of the derived discharge from each station.
 The suggested technique is to form a quality assessment for a station’s discharge timeseries based on the stability of the station’s rating curve (the model used to derive continuous discharge water level).
 Aspects to consider include the slope of the rating curve, how well the curve is defined in relation to the number of measurements, the spread of the measurements over the range of the curve, and the stability of the curve over time (weed growth, ice conditions, erosion, deposition, etc.).
 This data quality flag is meant to be a general accuracy assessment of the derived data from a station overall, not for individual data points or for the measurements themselves.

 Historically around the world, data quality has been determined via a qualitative assessment by a local expert (such as the station technologist) based on knowledge of hydraulic conditions at each site (Environment Canada, 1999).
 More advanced techniques are currently being developed to calculate discharge uncertainty in a quantitative way, for example under the leadership of the WMO’s “Project X” (WMO, 2017).
 Data quality may vary throughout the year for many northern sites, such as poor quality derived discharge data during the winter (due to ice cover) but excellent data during open water conditions, or vice versa (Environment Canada, 1999).
 Therefore, the accuracy assessment used by the Arctic-HYCOS should be split by time of year into two metadata categories - (i.e. open-water versus ice-cover conditions).